 Whether you are vegetarian, vegan, flexitarian, or simply looking for family meal ideas, here are some fabulously tasty plant-based meat alternatives that are sure to be enjoyed by the whole family.

-The New Zealand company Food Nation has a great range of plant-based food items, including Happy Patties, Amaze Balls and Magic Mince.
+The New Zealand company Food Nation has a great range of plant-based food items, including Happy Patties, Amaze Balls, and Magic Mince.
 The Magic Mince is a fantastic family-approved meat alternative that is easy to add to a dinner.
-The Mexican corn and red pepper are a perfect filler in numerous Mexican meals.
-The Mushroom and Hemp Magic Mince are great for lasagna, non-sausage rolls and pies.
+The Mexican corn and red pepper are perfect fillers in numerous Mexican meals.
+The Mushroom and Hemp Magic Mince are great for lasagna, non-sausage rolls, and pies.
+You can purchase the magic mince at Eat The Kiwi and other Food Nation products at ParknShop.

 Jackfruit has recently become a trendy alternative.
-It is versatile, tasty and has a great texture.
-Nature’s Charm Young Green Jackfruit Confit is inspired by traditional French cuisine and confit duck.
-The jackfruit comes in a small can, that can be readily added to many different dishes such as risotto, quesadilla, salad and even works well in a sandwich.
-Also worth trying is Nature's Charm Banana Blossom as an alternative to fish.
+It is versatile, tasty, and has a great texture.
+Nature's Charm Young Green Jackfruit Confit is inspired by traditional French cuisine and confit duck.
+The jackfruit comes in a small can that can be readily added to many different dishes such as risotto, quesadilla, salad and even works well in a sandwich.
+Also worth trying is the Banana Blossom by Nature's Charm, as an alternative to fish, and make sure to check their other wonderful plant-based products!

 Another American company has created the chicken-free nuggets that kids love.
-The soy protein is filled with protein and has been made from non-GMO ingredients.
+The soy protein is filled with protein made from non-GMO ingredients.
 Alpha Foods have recently teamed up with KFC here in Hong Kong as part of their plant-based offering.
-Aside from the Chik’n nuggets, Alpha Foods also have a wide variety of plant-based alternatives and easy meals, including burritos, pizza and pot pies.
+Aside from the Chik’n nuggets, Alpha Foods also has a wide variety of plant-based alternatives and easy meals, including burritos, pizza, and pot pies, and you can purchase these plant-based items in various stores across Hong Kong.

 Quorn is a British product that has been steadily growing since 2015.
 The soy-free and gluten-free meat alternatives come in various options, including mince, sausages, burgers, filets, and many easy meals.
 The main source of protein comes from an ancient form of fermentation made from fungi or mushrooms.
 The products are high in fiber and low in saturated fat.
 It is worth mentioning that Quorn is not vegan as the ingredients include egg white.